Cinill/BlueConvertor-Rumble-Extension/README.md

 **It is highly recommended that you use HidHide and xOutput 3 with this driver for the best experience.**

 #### Credits

+avengerx - Original project (Most of the features are taken from here): https://github.com/avengerx/LeadershipTwinTurboWheelFFBDriver

 NishiyamaPedro  - Original project: https://github.com/NishiyamaPedro/DualShock-Rumble-Extension